 SBERT's architectural move is simple but important: it runs both sentences through the same encoder with shared weights, pools each sentence into a single vector, and then trains on top of those pooled embeddings.[1]
 During inference, you only keep the single-sentence encoding path.
 That shared-weight Siamese network setup (two inputs processed through the same shared encoder) is what makes precomputing document embeddings and doing nearest-neighbor search practical.

 What if you don't have labeled NLI data?
 SimCSE (Simple Contrastive Learning of Sentence Embeddings) from Gao et al. (2021)[3] shows you don't need it.
-The trick is elegant: pass the same sentence through the encoder twice with different dropout masks.
+The method passes the same sentence through the encoder twice with different dropout masks.
 Since dropout randomly zeros out different neurons each time, you get two slightly different embedding vectors for the same sentence.
 These two views are positives (they should be similar), while all other sentences in the batch are negatives.

 This gives surprisingly strong embeddings without labeled pairs, although supervised SimCSE performs better across the paper's reported STS tasks.[3]
-The key insight is that the stochasticity in the transformer forward pass, which is normally just a regularization technique, becomes an implicit data augmentation mechanism for contrastive learning.
+The stochasticity in the transformer forward pass, normally just a regularization technique, becomes an implicit data augmentation mechanism for contrastive learning.

 Beyond dropout, augmentations are hypotheses about meaning preservation:

-Avoid casual word deletion or insertion for policy text: dropping "not," a product category, or an approval condition changes the rule while incorrectly labeling the pair positive.
+Avoid casual word deletion or insertion for technical docs: dropping "not," a version condition, or an authorization requirement changes the rule while incorrectly labeling the pair positive.

 Most contrastive learning implementations use in-batch negatives by default: for a batch of positive pairs, each anchor has one matching positive, and the other candidates in the batch act as negatives.
 This is efficient because you get many negatives "for free" without explicitly labeling them.